 The Sun does the same thing.
 Every week we now get palpably intensified sunbeams on our skin.

-By the time we reach the equinox on March 19, the Sun will be high and strong enough to create a burn.
+By the time we reach the vernal equinox, the Sun will be high and strong enough to create a burn.
 And just a couple of weeks later in April, the Sun’s strength matches its August intensity.

 Other parts of the sky are changing too.